 The best results are obtained when correct analysis is performed and the best surgical option is applied.
 In most cases, patients will require a full abdominoplasty.
 Rarely, mini abdominoplasty will adequately correct the problem.
 Recoveries and results are excellent with both procedures.

-Standard tummy tuck vs. mini tummy tuck
+Mini tummy tuck vs. full tummy tuck